jedisct1/libsodium-doc/helpers/padding.md

 ## Notes

-Padding should be applied prior to encryption and removed after decryption.
+Padding should be applied before encryption and removed after decryption.

 Usage of padding to hide the length of a password is not recommended.
 A client willing to send a password to a server should hash it instead, even with